Eikev

 The second paragraph of Shema (Deuteronomy 11:13-21) has significant overlaps with the first (Deuteronomy 6:4-9), including some identical phrases and core concepts.
 It was likely written as a later elaboration of the first, a process that may reflect the earliest stages of the Shema becoming a central text.

-Bewildered, Rashi asks why Deuteronomy records Aaron’s death at Moserah (not Mt.
-Hor) and why it does so in the middle of Moses’ description of his (second) forty-day stay upon Mount Horeb.
-Academic biblical scholarship sheds light on these questions.
+Bewildered, Rashi asks: why does Deuteronomy record Aaron’s death at Moserah, not Mt.
+Hor as in Numbers?
+Also, why does this scene intrude in the middle of Moses’ description of his (second) forty-day stay upon Mount Horeb?
+Indeed, Rashi is picking up on an editorial insertion.

 Copper has been mined in the Timna Valley since the 5th millennium B.C.E.
-Recent excavations reveal that the height of activity in the region dates to the 10th century B.C.E. and thus domination of this remote region during this period would have meant control of the lucrative copper industry.
-Could this be the unwritten backdrop to the Bible’s account of David’s conquest of Edom and Solomon’s great wealth?
+Recent excavations reveal that activity in the region peaked in the 10th century B.C.E., during the kingdom of Edom.
+But did the Edomites control this lucrative copper industry, or was it dominated by the Israelite kingdom of David and Solomon?

 A biblical metaphor was reinterpreted in light of a practice of wearing amulets for bodily protection.